stubbscroll/evolve-script/readme.txt

   deficit, and for some reason the script doesn't build mines to get copper for coal powerplants. though the script gets out of this rut after ~250 days
 - script never crafts manually or buys resources when challenge genes disabled
+- bioseed: script is stalled on researching space probes, doesn't trade for helium-3
+- bioseed: end of bioseed is slow, should build some supercolliders to reach desired techs faster (it goes for quantum computing). should also change to corpocracy (factory buff) for the last stretch
+- wendigo (soul eater trait): should treat hunters like farmers, depopulate them unless food deficit at the start of a run. the relevant part of the code is a terrible mess, so it's low priority

 stuff that doesn't work:
 - some race-specific stuff not yet implemented (sacrificial altar, wish,